-- Child Benefit payments and your income is over £50,000
+- Child Benefit payments (the High Income Child Benefit Charge)

 - savings or investments income

 - property income

 - casual earnings or commission

-for the 2018 to 2019 tax year, we'll try to collect it through your wages or pension from 6 April 2018.
+for the 2023 to 2024 tax year, we'll try to collect it through your wages or pension from 6 April 2023.

-If the income is more than $\pounds 10,000$ we'll not normally do this.
+If the income is more than £10,000 we'll not normally do this.

-Only put 'X' in box 3 if you don't want us to do this and would prefer to pay any tax through your Self Assessment by 31 January 2020.
+Only put 'X' in box 3 if you do not want us to do this and would prefer to pay any tax through your Self Assessment by 31 January 2024.

-For more information about paying directly to us, go to www.gov.uk/pay-self-assessment-tax-bill
+for more information about paying directly to us, go to www.gov.uk/pay-self-assessment-tax-bill